Attributed arms: Plain arms

 The Arthurian legends contain numerous instances of red knights, black knights or green knights challenging the knights of the Round Table.
-In most cases, the color was chosen at random and has no symbolic significance (Brault, 29).
+In most cases, the color was chosen at random and has no symbolic significance.
 Such arms of one tincture create an atmosphere.
 Plain arms were rare in the 12th century, and were used in literature to suggest a primitive heraldry of a time long past.
-Geoffrey of Monmouth noted with favor that in the Arthurian age, worthy knights used arms of one color, suggesting 12th century heraldic ornamentation was partly pretence (Brault, 29).
+Geoffrey of Monmouth noted with favor that in the Arthurian age, worthy knights used arms of one color, suggesting 12th century heraldic ornamentation was partly pretence.

 Plain arms may also function as a disguise for major characters.
 In the Chrétien de Troyes' Lancelot, the Knight of the Cart, Lancelot bears plain red arms as a disguise.
-The hero of Cligès competes in a jousting tournament with plain black, green, and red arms on three successive days (Brault, 30).
+The hero of Cligès competes in a jousting tournament with plain black, green, and red arms on three successive days.